-It is important to remember that any of the above examples of peer on peer abuse can take place both inside and outside of the organisation and can be associated with factors outside of the NCF setting and its immediate control - including within the young person's intimate personal relationships.
-Regardless of where the peer on peer abuse takes place NCF will always respond appropriately.
+It is important to remember that any of the above examples of child on child abuse can take place both inside and outside of the organisation and can be associated with factors outside of the NCF setting and its immediate control - including within the young person's intimate personal relationships.
+Regardless of where the child on child abuse takes place NCF will always respond appropriately.